Of Commerce, Counsel & the Coin

 Bitcoin is the digital instantiation of the same principle, refined and hardened.
 Its protocol caps the total supply at twenty-one million coins, a limit enforced by open-source code and distributed consensus of the network.
 No government can inflate it.
 No central bank can debase it.
 No committee of unelected officials can decide, behind closed doors, that the purchasing power of every holder should be reduced by two percent per year in service of an arbitrary target borrowed from a New Zealand television interview.

-In a Bitcoin-denominated economy, every improvement in human productivity would show up exactly as it should: as falling prices.
+In a world that kept its accounts in such a money, every improvement in human productivity would show up exactly as it should: as falling prices.
 The engineer who builds a better process, the programmer who automates a tedious task, the farmer who increases yield per acre, all of them would contribute to a world in which goods and services become more accessible, more abundant, and less expensive.
 The saver would be rewarded.
-The worker would see real wages rise even if nominal wages held steady.
 The Cantillon Effect would disappear, because there would be no new money to distribute unevenly.

 This is not some far fetched utopia.
 It is simply what an honest monetary system looks like, and it is what the world experienced, imperfectly but recognizably, during the periods when money was hardest to produce and hardest to manipulate.